Dx724/MaskAPI/README.md

 For best results, crop image to face first and then call the API endpoint with find_face = false.
 There are many existing face detection systems in existence already, so this system does not seek to improve upon those.
 If find_face is set to true, Haar cascade classifiers from OpenCV will be used for face detection.

+## Additional Information
 The mask detection model is a convolutional neural network which was trained for 1.3 million passes on a dataset of 10,000 examples (before data augmentation).
 The model achieved 99%+ accuracy and F1 score on the test set (and train and dev sets).

 A demo can be found at /frontend/detectmask and documentation can be found at the root.

-Note that this API is no longer being hosted.
+> Note that this API is no longer being hosted.
 However, the code is provided here.
 The model is available as a saved model ([/mask_model](mask_model)) in HDF5 format which can be loaded with TensorFlow/Keras.